-I am not a scientist or a doctor, but I don’t think I have to be to say that our planet needs help!
-There are so many things we can and are doing, but they just don’t seem to be enough.
+I am not a scientist, but I don’t think I have to be to say that our planet needs help!
+There are so many things we can be doing but we are not, and so many that we are doing, but they just don’t seem to be enough.

 If you think about it, the trend for bottled water hit, and there is bottled water companies everywhere producing more bottled water than you can shake a stick at.
 This can be said with any trending item.

 Industrial hemp brings a lot to the table on this subject.
 It can be used for so many things it would make you head spin!

 Making hemp paper paper is not like that at all, there are no harmful chemicals involved, there is no reason.
 Hemp paper last longer and recycles better and is naturally acid free.
 A lot of professions require acid free paper, and wood pulp paper has to be specially treated to be acid free.

 Why Don’t We Know More About Industrial Hemp?

-We would know more about hemp and all it could be used for already, our fore fathers grew hemp and used it for many purposes.
+Our fore fathers grew hemp and used it for many purposes prior to this.
 Industrial hemp was grown by every farmer, and used for so many things including sails for battleships, rope, clothing, lamp oil, and medicine.
 Until the late 1930’s, hemp was the very fiber of our country’s industries.

 A high tax on farmers growing hemp slowed the growth, but eventually it became taboo to grow industrial hemp because marijuana was illegal and they were grouped together.